 The General WDRs authorize on-farm composting operations and impose minimal management practices for those operations.
 Unlike the Composting General Order, the General WDRs do not include any volumetric limitations on the size of the on-farm composting operations.
 We are concerned about the potential for groundwater or surface water quality impacts from large on-farm composting operations authorized under the General WDRs.
 Accordingly, we remand this portion of the General WDRs to the Central Coast Water Board with directions to revise the General WDRs to be consistent with the qualifications for the on-farm composting conditional exemption from the Composting General Order, including the 25,000 cubic yard limitation.
 The General WDRs shall also require that any on-farm composting operations that do not qualify for the conditional exemption obtain coverage under the Composting General Order.

-D. Nonpoint Source Policy
+Nonpoint Source Policy

 For different reasons, both the GSA and CCKA Petitioners ask us to set aside or revise the General WDRs as inconsistent with the quantifiable milestones requirements of our Nonpoint Source Policy.
 As detailed below, we conclude that the Central Coast Water Board incorporated into the General WDRs milestones that are appropriately quantifiable, but that further consideration of timelines is necessary.